Space-Charge-Limited van der Waals Spin Transistor: Abstract

 \section{Abstract}

 Integrating semiconducting and magnetic materials could combine transistor-like operation with nonvolatility and enable architectures such as logic-in-memory.
-Here, we employ correlated electrical transport and scanning nitrogen-vacancy (NV) center magnetic imaging to elucidate a spin transistor concept that amalgamates both vertical and lateral transport in a 2D antiferromagnetic semiconductor, distinct from purely vertical tunneling devices.
+Here, we employ correlated electrical transport and scanning nitrogen-vacancy center magnetic imaging to elucidate a spin transistor concept that amalgamates vertical and lateral hopping transport inside a 2D antiferromagnetic semiconductor, mechanistically distinct from vertical tunneling devices.
 Our device, based on a monolayer-bilayer junction in CrSBr, displays giant, gate-tunable magnetoresistance driven by the dual action of electrostatic doping on space-charge-limited lateral conduction and interlayer exchange coupling.
 Moreover, we visualize a field-trainable, layer-sharing effect that selects between coherent or domain-wall reversal at the spin-flip transition, enabling multilevel, memristive conductance states.
-These findings open opportunities for 2D magnetic semiconductors to address limitations in contemporary computing.
+Our layer-dependent space charge mechanism for convergent electrical and magnetic control opens opportunities to address limitations in contemporary computing.

+The von Neumann bottleneck, arising from data transfer between separate memory and logic units, is a central limitation to the efficiency of conventional computing.
+Spin transistors \cite{Datta1990,Sugahara2010,Tanaka2020} that colocalize nonvolatile memory and electrical switching could reduce system footprint and power dissipation during data transfer, while enabling reconfigurable logic gates \cite{Tanaka2007} and energy-efficient, ``normally-off" computing \cite{Ando2014}.
+Harnessing magnetic textures could unlock additional paradigms, including neuromorphic networks with synaptic weights encoded by the positions of domain walls in magnetic tunnel junctions \cite{Lequeux2016,Grollier2020a}.

 In a spin transistor, a semiconducting channel connects magnetic source and drain contacts, with the device conductance modulated both electrically through an applied gate voltage and magnetically through the relative orientations of the source/drain magnetizations.
-Gate control can be achieved either by electric-field tuning of the Rashba spin-orbit interaction, which varies the spin precession within the channel (spin-FET \cite{Datta1990}), or by electrostatically inducing carrier accumulation or depletion in the channel (spin-MOSFET \cite{Sugahara2010}).
-However, despite frontier materials and engineering advances \cite{Tanaka2020}, device performance remains limited by inefficient spin injection across interfaces \cite{Schmidt2000} and spin relaxation during transport \cite{Fabian1999}.
+Gate control can be achieved either by electric-field tuning of the Rashba spin-orbit interaction, which varies the spin precession within the channel (spin-FET \cite{Datta1990}), or by electrostatically modulating the channel's conductivity via carrier accumulation (spin-MOSFET \cite{Sugahara2010,Tanaka2007}).
+However, despite frontier materials advances \cite{Tanaka2020}, device performance remains limited by inefficient spin injection across interfaces \cite{Schmidt2000} and spin relaxation during transport \cite{Fabian1999}.